Year 6 - Blue Jays and Red Kites

 Lessons

-We have Foundation lessons, which include:
+We have Foundation lessons on an afternoon, which include:

 - Science,